erdos-research/OmniOpen/README.md

   + [Source Attribution and Notification](#source-attribution-and-notification)

 ## 🪜 Certification Tiers
 OmniOpen certification is self-assessed.
-To be listed in under the [certified projects](#-certified-projects) section below, please submit an issue under the tag `certification`.
+To be listed in under the [certified projects](#-certified-projects) section below, please submit an issue under the label `certification`.

 ### OmniOpen Platinum
 #### Requirements